Any red, yellow or white sore inside your mouth that causing pain?

 In place of salt water, you can also take hydrogen peroxide and prepare a mixture.
 Follow the same procedure with hydrogen peroxide to take benefit of its antiseptic properties.

-10. Soy Milk
+9.10.
+Soy Milk

 Since it is rich in Vitamin B, it is a good remedy to treat a canker sore.
-Take some milk on a piece of clean cotton and put it on the centre of the canker sore.
+Take some milk on a piece of clean cotton and put it on the center of the canker sore.
 Then, wash your mouth.

-A few other Natural Home Remedies for Mouth Ulcers
+10. Natural Home Remedies For Mouth Ulcers

 Another remedy is turmeric, which is used in almost all Indian food items.
 Make a thick paste using turmeric and water.
 Apply this paste on the ulcers in the morning and the night for immediate results.
-Leave the post for a few minutes, then rinse it properly.
+Leave the paste for a few minutes, then rinse it properly.

 Cut a garlic clove in half and dab it on the ulcer spot for a minute.
 Rinse your mouth properly to get rid of the smell.
 Repeat the activity twice or thrice a day.